 “But You’re Mine” was written by Sonny Bono and recorded as a Sonny and Cher song for their 1966 albumThe Wondrous World of Sonny & Chér.
 It was the first single released from the album, peaking at No. 15 in the US and No. 17 in the UK charts.

 It’s one of the many Sonny and Cher songs which references their own relationship.
-Sonny describes a bohemian couple that do not align with society’s constrictions but are nonetheless contented because of having each other.
+Sonny describes a bohemian couple that does not align with society’s constrictions but is nonetheless contented because of having each other.

 9. What Now My Love

 Also from their second album, The Wondrous World of Sonny & Chér, “What Now My Love” is a highly covered song.
 The original version is French, titled “Et Maintenant,” and was written in 1961 by composer Gilbert Bécaud and lyricist Pierre Delanoë.